sk-ismail/covid19-tracker-app/README.md

 # Covid Realtime Data web App using React & Chart.js

-This Project is based on building a web-app based on covid real-time data using various api's and packages.
+This Project is building a web-app based on covid real-time data using various api's and packages.

 ## Available Scripts